Congratulations on getting a Circle K Interview.

 3. Why do you want to work for Circle K?

-• State you enjoy the product and service you get at Circle K and because of this, you would be happy to represent them.
+- State that you enjoy the products and services you get at Circle K and would be happy to represent them.

 4. What is your greatest strength?